Visitor Levy Feasibility

 A visitor levy could provide the means of increasing the value of tourism for the benefit of all, enabling a more sustainable approach to the local visitor economy.

 Prior to making any commitment on the development and/or introduction of a local visitor levy, Shetland Islands Council is entering into a period of preliminary feasibility investigations, in partnership with Orkney Islands Council and Comhairle nan Eilean Siar.
-This process will commence in January 2025 and will have two aspects to it:

 The findings of the feasibility investigations will then be presented to Councillors to inform a decision on whether to follow other councils in introducing a visitor levy.